On The Mat Yoga Studio

-In addition, Tara Rachel has been a pioneer of children's yoga in the Boston area.
+In addition, she is a pioneer of children's yoga in the Boston area.
 She has worked professionally with children since 1989.
 She has developed her own approach to children's yoga, which is simply, yet uniquely, a synthesis of education, developmental movement, and yogic teachings.

 Yoga is the cessation of the movements in the consciousness.”